Multitask Soft Option Learning: DISCUSSION

+Multitask Soft Option Learning (\gls{MSOL}) proposes reformulating options using the perspective of prior and posterior distributions.
+This offers several key advantages.
 First, during transfer, it allows us to distinguish between fixed, and therefore knowledge-preserving option {\em priors}, and flexible option {\em posteriors} that can adjust to the reward structure of the task at hand.
 This effects a similar speed-up in learning as the original options framework, while avoiding sub-optimal performance when the available options are not perfectly aligned to the task.
-Second, utilizing this `soft' version of options in a multitask learning setup increases optimization stability and removes the need for complex training schedules between master and lower level policies.
+Second, utilizing this `soft' version of options in a multitask learning setup increases optimization stability and removes the need for complex training schedules.
 Furthermore, this framework naturally allows master policies to coordinate across tasks and avoid local minima of insufficient option diversity.
 It also allows for autonomously learning option-termination policies, a very challenging task which is often avoided by fixing option durations manually.

 Lastly, using this formulation also allows inclusion of prior information in a principled manner without imposing too rigid a structure on the resulting hierarchy.
 We utilize this advantage to explicitly incorporate the bias that good options should be temporally extended.
 In future research, other types of information can be explored.
 As an example, one could investigate sets of tasks which would benefit from a learned master prior, like walking on different types of terrain.